 Everyone dreams of a great wedding celebration!
 This young couple’s dream was different from what everyone generally does with their wedding gifts.
 While others decorate their homes with the gifts or use the gift money to buy what they need, this inspiring couple created a ‘social impact fund’ with it.

 Sahil Aggarwal and Soumya Garg from Delhi have left a great example of how to use sagan money (gift money given on weddings) to create memories that last for the whole life and that not only makes one’s life better but that shares fortune and wealth with those in need.

 Sahil Aggarwal and Soumya Garg wanted to create memories that focus on bringing smiles in other people’s lives.

-Both of them had huge number of friends and relatives who were inspired by their thoughts and gifted them only money.
-This way the fund that got collected was about 10 lakh rupees.
+Both of them had a huge number of friends and relatives who were inspired by their thoughts and gifted them only money.
+This way the fund that got collected was about rupees 10 lakh.

-An IIT-Delhi alumnus, Sahil and Soumya are lading executives of Vision India Foundation.
+An IIT-Delhi alumnus, Sahil and Soumya are leading executives of Vision India Foundation.
 The two are always enthusiastic about social work and are planning for much more.

 ‘This is just the beginning.
 We have only decided to set up the fund and it feels so great already.
 It feels like finally, we’ll be able to make some difference.
 I cannot wait for what is to come next.
 I am sure being actually involved with people doing some good work and supporting them will feel a thousand times better than what I am feeling right now,’ Soumya smiling told Better India.